 Get the latest from TODAY

 With the holiday's hallmark dressing, pies, breads and flour-thickened gravy, a gluten-free Thanksgiving menu might sound totally impossible, but I’m here to tell you that it isn’t!
-You don't even have to give up your traditional Thanksgiving favorites like stuffing, green bean casserole and pie to create a gluten-free menu.
-Here are 21 recipes that prove that a gluten-free Turkey Day can be a great Turkey Day!
+People don't even have to give up their traditional Thanksgiving favorites like stuffing, green bean casserole and pie to create a gluten-free menu.

-Switch up the green bean casserole this year for a tasty Brussels sprout casserole, made with an easy homemade cream of mushroom soup prepared with cornstarch instead of flour, to keep it gluten free.
-This rich and creamy dish will be the hit of Thanksgiving!
+Switch up the green bean casserole this year for a tasty Brussels sprouts casserole, made with an easy homemade cream of mushroom soup prepared with cornstarch instead of flour, to keep it gluten-free.
+This rich and creamy dish will be the hit of Thanksgiving.

-Don’t worry, you can still have your green bean casserole and eat it too!
-This version of a traditional green bean casserole is topped with homemade crispy onions since the typical packaged kind contains flour — and no one should have to live without crispy onion goodness!
+Don’t worry, it's possible to still have green bean casserole.
+This version of a traditional green bean casserole is topped with homemade crispy onions since the typical packaged kind contains flour — and no one should have to live without crispy onion goodness.

-I like to live by the motto that “everything is better with bacon” and I can tell you that turkey is no exception!
+I like to live by the motto that “everything is better with bacon,” and I can tell you that turkey is no exception!
 While most turkey recipes do not contain gluten, the gravy does.
-Luckily this bacon-wrapped turkey breast is so moist and flavorful, you don’t even need gravy.
+Luckily, this bacon-wrapped turkey breast is so moist and flavorful, that it doesn’t even need gravy.

-If ditching the gravy is simply not an option in your book, try this easy gluten-free and paleo gravy that uses pureed cauliflower instead of flour to thicken the gravy.
+If ditching the gravy is simply not an option, try this easy gluten-free and paleo gravy that uses pureed cauliflower instead of flour to thicken the gravy.
 Cauliflower as a thickener?
 Total game-changer!

 If these gluten-free popovers filled with fresh fall herbs aren’t just screaming to be pulled apart and dipped into some of that gravy, I don’t know what is!

-If you’re looking for a traditional mashed potato dish with a twist, try this recipe, which adds cauliflower and fresh rosemary.
+Looking for a traditional mashed potato dish with a twist?
+Try this recipe, which adds cauliflower and fresh rosemary.

 Sweet, rich maple syrup is combined with tart apples and savory roasted Brussels sprouts for this delicious recipe that's guaranteed to become a Thanksgiving family favorite.
-This dish is naturally gluten free, so no need for special ingredients to whip up this scrumptious side!
+This dish is naturally gluten-free, so there's no need for special ingredients to whip up this scrumptious side.

-This slow-cooker creamed corn frees up space in your oven for all of the corn's VISPF’s, AKA, very important sweet potato friends, like hasselback sweet potatoes and sweet potato stuffing.
+This slow-cooker creamed corn frees up space in the oven for all of the corn's VISPF’s, aka, very important sweet potato friends, like hasselback sweet potatoes and sweet potato stuffing.

-Ditch the gluten-filled toasts and croutons this Thanksgiving and top your soup with bacon!
-In this recipe roasted butternut squash is pureed with apples and goat cheese for a unique and delicious flavor, and as I mentioned before, everything is better with bacon!
+Ditch the gluten-filled toasts and croutons this Thanksgiving and top soup with bacon.
+In this recipe, roasted butternut squash is pureed with apples and goat cheese for a unique and delicious flavor.
+A mentioned before, everything is better with bacon.
 Life motto, folks!

-Maybe you want to switch up the pumpkin pie this year, or maybe you want to have two pumpkin desserts at Thanksgiving (don’t worry, I won’t judge!), that’s where this decadent Pumpkin Spice Cake comes in!
-It’s gluten free and paleo, and the presentation alone will have your mouth watering!
+Maybe you want to switch up the pumpkin pie this year, or maybe you want to have two pumpkin desserts at Thanksgiving.
+Don’t worry, I won’t judge!
+That’s where this decadent Pumpkin Spice Cake comes in.
+Bonus: it’s gluten-free and paleo.

-If you’re looking for a Thanksgiving dessert that’s both gluten free and dairy free, look no further than this vegan pumpkin cheesecake recipe.
-It has the creamy texture and crunchy crust of a traditional cheesecake, plus a crunchy crust.
-It’s also no-bake, meaning more space in the oven for stuffing!
+For a Thanksgiving dessert that’s both gluten-free and dairy-free, look no further than this vegan pumpkin cheesecake recipe.
+It has the creamy texture of a traditional cheesecake, plus a crunchy crust.
+It’s also no-bake, so there's more space in the oven for stuffing.

-Lastly, never forget that wine and rum are naturally gluten free, and should always be served with booze soaked cranberries and apples during the holidays!
+On a final note, never forget that wine and rum are naturally gluten-free, and should always be served with booze soaked cranberries and apples during the holidays.